-This tutorial provides an overview of fast-recovery mechanisms with a focus on concepts: our primary goal is to familiarize the reader with selected concepts (rather than reviewing all existing proposals), which together form a representative set of fast-recovery methods in the data plane.
+This survey provides an overview of fast-recovery mechanisms with a focus on concepts: our primary goal is to familiarize the reader with selected concepts, in a tutorial-like manner, which together form a representative set of fast-recovery methods in the data plane.
 Indeed, as we will see, different approaches have different advantages and disadvantages, and a conceptual understanding is hence useful when reasoning about which technology to deploy.
 The topic is timely, not only because of the increasing dependability requirements on communication networks and the resulting trend to move the responsibility for connectivity to data plane mechanisms, but also due to the emergence of programmable data planes which introduce new functionality in the data plane, allowing to implement different approaches.
-We believe that this provides a need and opportunity for a structured tutorial.
+We believe that this provides a need and opportunity for a structured survey.